 A college degree is more than just 40 courses and 120 credit hours.

 At Assumption University, it is a personal and intellectual journey, and no two are alike.
 Assumption is committed to academic advising founded on a strong, individual relationship between advisor and advisee.
 All students are advised by informed, experienced, full-time teaching faculty committed to helping you chart your journey at each stage of your experience.

 First year: Assumption matches each student with an advisor based on academic interests and goals.
 Those advisors aid in the transition to college-level academics, guide students to resources on campus, including the University's online advising and registration system, WebAdvisor.

 Second year: Advisors focus on supporting students as they choose among our 40 majors.

 Junior year: In addition to course selection and career discussions, there are exciting opportunities such as study abroad or internships.

 Senior year: Advisors support advisees as they apply to graduate school and post-baccalaureate scholarships, or move into the professional world.

-Assumption College is committed to providing equity, access, and inclusion for all students with disabilities within all aspects of the campus community.
+Assumption University is committed to providing equity, access, and inclusion for all students with disabilities within all aspects of the campus community.